10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

 8. Visit the Museums

-The last museum worth visiting is across the bridge in Gatineau Quebec – the Canadian Museum of History.
-Set in a cool architectural building with scenic views of the Ottawa River and the Parliament buildings learn about the 15000-year Canadian history honouring indigenous peoples.
+- A must-see in Ottawa is actually across the bridge in Gatineau Quebec – the Canadian Museum of History.
+Set in a cool architectural building with scenic views of the Ottawa River and the Parliament buildings while learning about the 15,000-year Canadian history honouring indigenous peoples.

 9. Gaze upon Notre Dame Basilica